 1 tbsp water

-- In a small bowl combine the almond flour, cacao powder, xanthan gum and baking powder.
+- In a small bowl combine the almond flour, cacao powder, xanthan gum and baking soda.
 Set aside.

 - In another bowl cream the peanut butter and sweetener.